 However, since I started eating 1 brownie per day, along with my oatmeal in the morning (this is the kind I eat) and a blue Gatorade during the day, my milk production has doubled.

-It started going up when I was eating my lactation cookies (recipe coming soon), but these brownies really pack a punch.
+It started going up when I was eating my lactation cookies, but these brownies really pack a punch.

 Maybe it’s a placebo effect… but I’m not complaining because in my case it has worked and I get brownies!

 In this case, they’re a box mix that’s been souped-up with a few additional ingredients that have been said to help increase a mother’s milk supply.

 When To Eat Lactation Brownies